Aditya-IITM-BS/project-session-may24/readme.md

 This a dummy project for MAD II project session, it will be updated throughout the session

+The main branch does not contain any code, click 'main' on top left of this page to find different branches and download the code.

 ## Session 01 : Project Discussion and Overview

 ## Session 02 : Backend